| | Because in our 12 months in government we set an

 recognised institutions to achieve better product variety, higher yields

-The FLP will continue to give priority to the
+and incomes The FLP will continue to give priority to the

 revitalisation of agriculture in areas such as rice, poultry, beef,